mannyjimen/Monkey-Compiler/README.md

 # Monkey Compiler

-[DEMO](https://mannyns.dev/compiler), there is now a working demo for this project on my personal site, check it out!
+There is now a working [demo](https://mannyns.dev/compiler) for this project on my personal site, check it out!

 Monkey-Compiler is an implementation of the compiler for the *Monkey Programming Language* by Thorsten Ball, with a bit of added features.